Tina-otoge/blog/_posts/2018-07-26-why-C-is-good-for-beginners.markdown

 enums.

 And that's probably all I have to say.
-Thank you from reading till the end and thanks Tina for letting me write this on his blog.
-You can contact me for questions/answers/response on Discord, at `COLAMAroro#0001`
+Thank you for reading till the end and thanks Tina for letting me write this on his blog.
+You can contact me for questions/answers on Discord, at `COLAMAroro#0001`